-Assets pane
+Assets list

 After being filtered through file location, profile type, color space, etc., the resulting assets are shown in the large pane.